 The usage of Enhanced Coverage requires use of extensive resources (e.g. radio and signalling resources).
 Specific subscribers can be restricted to use the Enhanced Coverage feature through Enhanced Coverage Restricted information that is stored in the UDM as part of subscription data and specifies per PLMN whether the Enhanced Coverage functionality is restricted or not for the UE.
 For eMTC, the Enhanced Coverage Restricted information indicates whether CE mode B is restricted for the UE, or both CE mode A and CE mode B are restricted for the UE, or both CE mode A and CE mode B are not restricted for the UE.
 For NB-IoT, the NB-IoT Enhanced Coverage Restricted information indicates whether the Enhanced Coverage is restricted or not for the UE.

 The AMF receives Enhanced Coverage Restricted information from the UDM during the Registration procedure.
-The AMF based on local configuration, UE Usage setting, UE subscription information and network policies, or any combination of them, determines whether Enhanced Coverage (i.e. CE mode B or both CE mode B & CE mode A) is restricted for the UE and stores updated Enhanced Coverage Restriction information in the UE context in the AMF.
+If the UE includes the support for restriction of use of Enhanced Coverage in the Registration Request message, the AMF based on local configuration, UE Usage setting, UE subscription information and network policies, or any combination of them, determines whether Enhanced Coverage is restricted for the UE and stores updated Enhanced Coverage Restriction information in the UE context in the AMF.
 If the UE usage setting indicated that UE is "voice centric", then the AMF shall set CE mode B restricted for the UE in Enhanced Coverage Restriction information.

-If the UE includes the support for restriction of use of Enhanced Coverage, the AMF sends Enhanced Coverage Restricted information to the UE in the Registration Accept message.
+The AMF sends Enhanced Coverage Restricted information to the UE in the Registration Accept message.
 The UE shall use the value of Enhanced Coverage Restricted information to determine if enhanced coverage feature is restricted or not.
 The AMF provides an Enhanced Coverage Restricted information to the RAN via N2 signalling whenever the UE context is established in the RAN, e.g. during N2 Paging procedure, Service Request procedure, Initial Registration and Periodic Registration procedure.

 For roaming UEs, if the UDM doesn't provide any Enhanced Coverage Restricted information or the provided Enhanced Coverage Restricted information is in conflict with the roaming agreement, the AMF uses default Enhanced Coverage Restricted information locally configured in the VPLMN based on the roaming agreement with the subscriber's HPLMN.